 At last, there is pu erh tea (or dark tea).
 It’s probably unfair call this a kind of tea, since it really is a category in itself.
 As this tea type undergoes ‘post fermentation’ it may result in a much greater range of flavours relative to other tea types.
 Moreover, the distinction between raw and ripe pu erh tea is important.

 The flavour of a fresh raw pu erh comes close to that of a green tea.
 Because pu erh tea don’t expire and improve flavour as it ages, they will become more smooth, less astringent and more sweet over time.
 Raw pu erh teas flavours will transform from vegetal and grassy to flowery, fruity and herbal-like.

 On the other hand, ripe pu erh is basically made from raw pu erh teas that undergo an additional wet piling process.
 This results in a completely different taste profile characterised by notes of earth, chocolate, spices, wet straw and forest.

 Because tea enthousiasts often times purchase this tea type for long term storage, they prefer to buy cakes, as they take up less space when stored.

-For starters, ripe pu erh teas are generally the best to start a pu erh journey.
+For starters, ripe pu erh teas are generally the most suitable to start a pu erh journey.
 Especially if you like dark oolong and black teas.
-If you like green teas, raw pu erh tea will be the best choice.
+If you like green teas, raw pu erh tea will be the preferred choice.